Surrey Museum Expansion

 DLT Roof Structure

 The Surrey Museum has been expanded to better serve a diverse community in one of Canada’s fastest growing cities, creating an exemplary cultural space for both residents and visitors.
 Alongside, HCMA architects, Heatherbrae Builders, and Wicke Herfst Maver, we helped the City of Surrey to design and construct a forward-looking facility that is also deeply rooted in their heritage.

-SCB has designed, fabricated and installed a considerable number of local and international timber slab structures in the past few years, including over a half-million square feet of NLT, CLT and GLT.
-The Surrey Museum was one of first structures in North America to have DLT, the first all wood mass timber panel.
+The Surrey Museum was one of the first structures in North America to use DLT, the first all wood mass timber panel.